 This lesson makes use of a book called Where in the Wild?
 Camouflaged Creatures Concealed and Revealed by David Schwartz and Yael Schy, with illustrations by Dwight Kuhn (Tricycle Press).
-This book was the winner of the 2008 AAAS/Subaru SB&F Prize for Excellence in Science Books in the Children's Science Picture Book category (you can read about this prize at: Book Award).
+This book was the winner of the 2008 AAAS/Subaru SB&F Prize for Excellence in Science Books in the Children's Science Picture Book category.
 SB&F, Science Books & Films, is a project of the American Association for the Advancement of Science.
 Where in the Wild? introduces animal camouflage through poetry, photography, and informative facts.

 Benchmarks for Science Literacy says that all students should have the opportunity to observe a variety of plants and animals, but observing is not enough.
 Students should have reasons for their observations and they should be reasons that prompt them to do something with the information that they collect by observing.
 (Benchmarks for Science Literacy, p.
 102.)
 This book encourages students to look carefully and after reading it children should be encouraged to look for ways in which living things use camouflage in their own environment.
 This lesson will help students build an understanding of the idea that camouflage is a form of protection.

 This book also can help K-2 students develop their ideas about diversity—it focuses on a single concept and yet it shows how different organisms use a variety of features to “hide.”
 By examining the animals in this book, young students can begin to look for patterns in the natural world and describe similarities and differences that they observe.